kelscahill/cahillscreative/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 23.9 =
+= 24.5 =

-Release date: 2024-11-19
+Release date: 2025-02-18

-Yoast SEO 23.9 brings enhancements to the Yoast SEO Semrush integration and various bug fixes.
-Find more about Yoast SEO 23.9 in [our release post](https://yoa.st/release-19-11-24)!
+Yoast SEO 24.5 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Adds a maximum width to the problems and notifications sections on the _General_ page.
-* Adds _Intent_ and _Difficulty_ to the metrics shown in the Semrush integration.
-* Improves the compatibility of the Yoast blocks with WordPress 6.7.
+* Issues a warning message when the image automatically selected for a post social preview is in the unsupported AVIF format.

 #### Bugfixes

-* Fixes a bug where a fatal error is triggered in PHP 8.x when a user's additional contact methods have been improperly set to `null`.
-Props to [PhilETaylor](https://github.com/PhilETaylor).
-* Fixes a bug where the _First time configuration_ would have a double separator for the title and content.
+* Fixes a bug where the canonical presenter would throw a deprecation notice when the environments run PHP >= 8.1.
+Props to [aanduque](https://github.com/aanduque).
-* Fixes a bug where the _First time configuration_ would not resize properly on smaller width screens.

 #### Other

-* Stops PHP notices on WordPress 6.7 about `_load_textdomain_just_in_time` loading incorrectly.
+* Simplifies calculating the `date` replacement variable before displaying it in the frontend.
+Props to [apermo](https://github.com/apermo).
+* Updates the Yoast WooCommerce SEO integration cards with the latest Woo logo.

-= 23.8 =
+= 24.4 =

-Release date: 2024-11-05
+Release date: 2025-02-04

-Yoast SEO 23.8 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-5-11-24).
+Yoast SEO 24.4 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

-#### Enhancements

-* Introduces a new, redesigned General page.
-* Adds a notification to inform the user when an error occurs while changing the visibility of a notification or a problem.

 #### Bugfixes

+* Fixes a bug where editing a link in the block editor would have unexpected consequences when using undo.
+* Fixes a bug where the `article:modified_time` meta tag would show an earlier time than the `article:published_time` meta tag for scheduled posts.
-* Fixes a bug in our Elementor integration where previously saved slug values of drafts would be ignored.
+* Fixes a bug where the Schema type of the product would not be locked when Yoast WooCommerce SEO is enabled.

-#### Other

-* Sets the _WordPress tested up to_ version to 6.7.
+* Fixes a bug where using hyphens at the start or end of a sentence would cripple the content analysis when editing a post.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).